OpenPrinting/openprinting.github.io/_documentation/05-User-Manual.md

     ![Webp net-resizeimage (11)](https://user-images.githubusercontent.com/43112419/97263666-7e905700-1849-11eb-9f26-f326abb4fcb4.png)

-    This utility helps the user to know the remaining supplies of different inks in the cartridge of Office Printers.
+    This utility helps the user to know the remaining supplies of different inks in the cartridge(s) of the printer.

 2. **Identify Printers**